-- Restart iOS device: Sometimes, the issue can be fixed by simply restarting the iOS device.
+- Restart iOS device: Sometimes, the issue can be fixed by simply restarting the iOS 12 device.

 Follow this detailed guide to know how to solve Bluetooth problems in some other ways.

-- Turn off Reduce Motion: If the iOS device automatically stretches the image while setting it as wallpaper, then there would be a conflict with its parallax settings.
+- Turn off Reduce Motion: If the iOS 12.4 device automatically stretches the image while setting it as wallpaper, then there would be a conflict with its parallax settings.
 To avoid this, go to its Settings > General > Accessibility > Reduce Motion and turn the option for “Reduce Motion” off.

 - Turn off the Low Power mode: There could be an issue with Live Wallpapers as well.
-Firstly, check if your phone is in Low Power mode or not.
+Firstly, check if your iOS 12.4 is in Low Power mode or not.
 The Low Power mode automatically neglects the Live Wallpapers to save the battery.
 Charge your phone or turn off the Low Power mode manually.

 @AppleSupport my AirPods are not as magical as they used to be.
 They do no connect instantly or at allFEEDBACK FROM TWITTER

-- Re-connect to AirPods: Besides disconnecting, you can choose to forget the device altogether as well.
-Later, you can connect the device from the scratch to fix this issue.
+- Re-connect to AirPods: Besides disconnecting, you can choose to forget the iPhone altogether as well.
+Later, you can connect the iPhone from scratch to fix this iOS 13/13.2 issue.

 - Exclude physical issues: Make sure that your AirPods are charged and that they are not physically damaged.